-- > For example will insert the Å character.

-- Note: Be mindful when to include the leading zero or not, because the outcome may result in different characters.
-For example, will insert the ≈ character but inserts the ÷ character.
+- > For example will insert the Å character. - ✓ Note: Be mindful when to include the leading zero or not, because the outcome may result in

-- 3. + hexadecimal value for the character
+3. + hexadecimal value for the character

 Use this method to have Macro Express type Unicode characters into your application.
 The first digit input in the edit field must be the + character.